Kseen715/ksilorama/README.rst

 Colored Output
 ..............

-Cross-platform printing of colored text can then be done using Colorama's constant shorthand for ANSI escape sequences.
+Cross-platform printing of colored text can then be done using Ksilorama's constant shorthand for ANSI escape sequences.
 These are deliberately rudimentary, see below.

 .. code-block:: python

-    from colorama import Fore, Back, Style
+    from ksilorama import Fore, Back, Style
     print(Fore.RED + 'some red text')
     print(Back.GREEN + 'and with a green background') print(Style.DIM + 'and in dim text')